-- Silence or non-communication must never be interpreted as consent and a person in a state of diminished judgment cannot consent. - A person is incapable of giving consent if she/he is asleep, unconscious or otherwise unable to communicate. - A person who has been threatened or coerced (i.e. is not agreeing voluntarily) into engaging in the sexual activity is not consenting to it. - A person who is drugged is unable to consent. - A person is usually unable to give consent when she/he is under the influence of alcohol and/or drugs. - A person may be unable to give consent if they have a mental disability preventing them from fully understanding the sexual acts. - The fact that consent was given in the past to a sexual or dating relationship does not mean that consent is deemed to exist for all future sexual activity. - A person can withdraw consent at any time during the course of a sexual encounter. - A person is incapable of giving consent to a person in a position of trust, power or authority, such as, a faculty member initiating a relationship with a student who they teach, an administrator in a relationship with anyone who reports to that position. - Consent cannot be given on behalf of another person.
+- Silence or non-communication must never be interpreted as consent anda person in a state of diminished judgment cannot consent; - A person is incapable of giving consent if they are asleep, unconscious or otherwise unable to communicate; - A person who has been threatened or coerced (i.e. is not agreeing voluntarily) into engaging in the sexual activity is not consenting to it. - A person who is drugged is unable to consent; - A person is usually unable to give consent when they are under the influence of alcohol and/or drugs; - A person may be unable to give consent if they have a mental disability preventing them from fully understanding the sexual acts; - The fact that consent was given in the past to a sexual or dating relationship does not mean that consent is deemed to exist for all futuresexual activity; - A person can withdraw consent at any time during the course of a sexual encounter; - A person is incapable of giving consent to a person in a position of trust, power or authority, such as, a faculty member initiating a relationship with a student who they teach, an administrator in a relationship with anyone who reports to that position; and - Consent cannot be given on behalf of another person.